dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 ![](resources/images/capture_app/enrollment-dash-06.png)

-#### Deselecting the tracked entity type
+#### Deselecting the tracked entity instance

-When you deselect the tracked entity type, in this case "Anna Jones" you are navigated to the working lists.
+When you deselect the tracked entity instance, in this case "Anna Jones" you are navigated to the working lists in that Tracker program.

 ![](resources/images/capture_app/enrollment-dash-07.png)